dudung/gnuplot-svg/README.md

 # gnuplot-svg
-examples of gnuplot script to produce svg image
+Examples of gnuplot script to produce svg image

 ## execute